vutuanhai237/SelfDrivingCar/README.md

 For example: team305 - ws://127.0.0.1:9005

-If you don't like my team name or want to connect by another address, you can edit node_name and file_server tag in team305. launch file.
+If you don't like my team's name or want to connect by another address, you can edit node_name and file_server tag in team305. launch file.

 # 4. Simulation material
 Get in URL: https://drive.google.com/open?id=1wI5_UWDXUNwNHWy-g303rsd7nVxGXRzy